Programmes

 Tuition Fees (per annum)

-BACHELOR OF ARTS (HONS) TUITION FEES FOR AUGUST 2023 INTAKE (PER ANNUM FEES)
+BA (HONS) TUITION FEES FOR AUGUST 2024 INTAKE (PER ANNUM FEES)^

 FUNDED (SUBSIDISED FEES) NON-FUNDED (FULL FEES)